dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 Phew!
 We explored the core ingredients proposed by author to build human-like machines.
 We looked at different algorithms and how some meet either of the ingredients but not all.
 The road to building such machines is definitely a hard and challenging one. (remember hard, not impossible!)
 We looked into how deep learning should tackle various learning tasks with few training data as people need, and also evaluate models on a range of human-like generalizations across multiple tasks.

-In next blog on the series, I will go through some of peer commentary and what extra ingredients are required that authors missed out.
-It will be fun.
-Stay tuned!
+**In next blog on the series, I will go through some of peer commentary and what extra ingredients are required that authors missed out.**

 <span class='orange'>Happy Learning!</span>

-## Footnotes and Credits
+Footnotes and Credits
+---

 [Thinking baby](https://imgflip.com/memetemplate/46233408/thinking-baby)